Alibaba-NLP/KB-NER/README.md

 ### Training and Testing on MultiCoNER Datasets

-This section is a guide for running our code with our trained models and processed datasts downloaded above.
-If you want to train and make predictions on your own datasets, please refer to [Building Knowledge-based System](#Building-Knowledge-based-System) for the guide about how to build the knowledge retrieval system and training your own knowledge-based models from scratch.
+This section is a guide for running our code with our trained models and processed datasets downloaded above.
+If you want to train and make predictions on your own datasets, please refer to [Building Knowledge-based System](#Building-Knowledge-based-System) for the guide about how to build the knowledge retrieval system and train your own knowledge-based models from scratch.

 #### Testing

 We provide four trained models for the three tracks, which are the candidates of the ensemble models of our submission.
-To make prediction with our trained models, run:
+To make predictions with our trained models, run:

 **For English**, `xlmr-large-pretuned-tuned-wiki-full-first_10epoch_1batch_4accumulate_0.000005lr_10000lrrate_en_monolingual_crf_fast_norelearn_sentbatch_sentloss_withdev_finetune_saving_amz_doc_wiki_v3_ner20` is required.
 Change the `data_folder` in the yaml file to the path to your downloaded datasets for all the configs.
 For example:
 ```yaml